protocolguild/documentation/docs/02-onchain-architecture.md

 # 2. Smart Contract Architecture

-This section describes the Guild's current smart contract architecture.
+This section describes Protocol Guild's current smart contract architecture.
 You can learn more about the pilot’s architecture [here](https://protocol-guild.readthedocs.io/en/latest/06-resources.html#pilot-smart-contract-architecture).

 Protocol Guild uses smart contracts created by [Splits](https://splits.org/) to trustlessly manage the vesting and distribution of donated funds.
-All donations pass through a [4-year vesting contract](https://app.splits.org/accounts/0x25941dc771bb64514fc8abbce970307fb9d477e9/) on mainnet, which vests funds into a [pass-through wallet](https://app.splits.org/accounts/0x25941dc771bb64514fc8abbce970307fb9d477e9/), which in turn sends funds to a [split contract](https://app.splits.org/accounts/0xd4ad8daba9ee5ef16bb931d1cbe63fb9e102ec10/) for distribution to the membership.
+All donations are deposited into immutable vesting contracts, which vest funds into pass-through wallets, before being transferred to split contracts for distribution to the membership.

-The split contract itself also serves as the Guild’s onchain membership registry of Ethereum’s active L1 R&D maintainers, while a [Moloch v3 DAO](https://admin.daohaus.club/#/molochv3/0x1/0x412a32dd71357bd12337f4408168df903f90cbd3/members) is used to ratify changes to the membership onchain.
+The [mainnet split contract](https://app.splits.org/accounts/0xd982477216dadd4c258094b071b49d17b6271d66/?chainId=1) also serves as Protocol Guild's membership registry of Ethereum’s active L1 R&D maintainers.
+An [Agora DAO](http://gov.protocolguild.org/) is used to ratify changes to the membership onchain every quarter.

 ## 2.1 Modules